LP1012/NE515_SNCodes/SN1_validation/README.md

 The compile the code, use the following command: `g++ -I./src SN1_mms.cpp ./src/*.cpp -o SN1_mms`.
 To run the code from the SN1 directory, simply run `./SN1` in a terminal.
 This all assumes that `g++` compiler is up to date.
+For a streamlined run, use the `run` bash executable provided.
+It will compile and run the `SN1_mms script`, and it will plot the results.